Advancing Identification method of Gamma-Ray Bursts with Data and Feature Enhancement: Discussion and Conclusion

 Despite achieving high classification accuracy, the model exhibits residual misclassification of low-SNR GRBs (99\% of false negatives have peak-SNR $\textless$ 5 $\sigma$), which may require specialized feature engineering or multi-modal data integration (e.g., combining light curves with spectral data, energy response-corrected data) for further improvement.
 Predictive uncertainty quantification—critical for real-world astrophysical applications—also warrants deeper integration, as confidence assessment for low-significance or atypical bursts remains underdeveloped.
 Additionally, validating the clustering results for special GRB subclasses (e.g., GRB-KN, precursor-containing GRBs) requires larger samples of events with confirmed origins.
-Future work will focus on three key directions: (1) integrating Monte Carlo Dropout or Bayesian neural networks to quantify prediction uncertainty and improve reliability for faint events; (2) expanding the framework to process multi-modal data (spectral, temporal, and polarization information) for richer feature extraction; (3) adapting the model for real-time analysis pipelines in time-domain and multi-messenger astronomy, enabling faster detection and characterization of transient phenomena.
+Future work will focus on three key directions: (1) developing robust, real-time uncertainty estimation to deliver reliable confidence assessments for faint and atypical transients, which is critical for triggering follow-up observations.
+(2) expanding the framework to process multi-modal data (spectral, temporal, and polarization information) for richer feature extraction; (3) adapting the model for real-time analysis pipelines in time-domain and multi-messenger astronomy, enabling faster detection and characterization of transient phenomena.
 The adaptive frequency-domain approach and data augmentation strategy developed here are also generalizable to other transient astrophysical events (e.g., fast radio bursts, soft gamma-ray repeaters, supernovae), highlighting their broader potential for advancing observational capabilities.